nodemailer/nodemailer/README.md

 Nodemailer
 ==========

-**Nodemailer** is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail) and it's Unicode friendly ✔**.
-You can use any characters you like.
+**Nodemailer** is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail) and it's Unicode friendly - You can use any characters you like ✔

 Nodemailer supports
 -------------------